Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Hashes/Hashes_slides.md

 - Keccak
 - Blake2

-TwoX64 is about 20x faster.
+xxHash64 is about 20x faster than Blake2.

 </pba-flex>